Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Q6:Can Taiwanese travel freely to Tibet?

-No. According to the Tibet Autonomous Region's tourism regulations, Taiwanese travelers must enter Tibet as a group and have their tour guides and vehicles uniformly arranged by travel agencies with reception qualifications.
-The date and route will be marked on the letter of entry, and you cannot change or leave the group during the trip.
+A: No. According to the Tibet Autonomous Region's tourism management regulations, Taiwan travelers must enter Tibet as a group and have their tour guides and vehicles uniformly arranged by travel agencies with reception qualifications.

-Q7:Can I change my itinerary after I received the Letter of Entry?
+Q7:Can I change my itinerary after I get my Tibet Entry Permit?

-A: In principle, no. The Tibet Entry Letter will list the confirmed departure dates, locations and scenic spots, and if you change them, you may need to re-apply and spend time re-examining the application.
-Therefore, it is recommended to confirm the number of days and routes before traveling, for example, whether Everest or Ali region is included.
+A: In principle, no. The Tibet Entry Permit will list the confirmed departure dates, locations and scenic spots, so if you change them at any time, you may need to re-apply and spend time re-examining your application.
+Therefore, it is recommended to confirm the number of days and the route before traveling, for example, whether Everest or Ali region is included.

-Q8:Can I get a refund or cancel after I apply for the Letter of Admission?
+Q8:Can I get a refund or cancel my Tibet Entry Permit?

-A: Full refund is usually not possible if the documents have been submitted or the entry letter has been issued.
-Different travel agencies have different refund policies, so it is recommended to check with your consultant beforehand on the refund timeframe and fees in order to avoid disruption to subsequent tours.
+A: Full refund is usually not possible if the documents have been submitted or the entry permit has been issued.
+Different travel agencies have different refund policies.
+It is recommended to confirm the refund timeframe and fees with the consultant in advance to avoid affecting the subsequent tours.

 Q9:Can elderly people or children over 65 years old go to Tibet?